-If your business has been around for at least 6 months, you might already have a Google My Business listing that was automatically created.
+If your business has been around for at least 6 months, you might already have a Google Business Profile that was automatically created.

 Go to Google Maps and perform a search for your business name.
 If a listing shows up and you see “Claim this business,” then claim it!
 If you see your listing and there’s a label that says ‘Manage this listing,” then head to Scenario 3.

 If you have the option to claim the listing, you’re going to be asked to make sure the information is up to date, then you’ll go through the verification process.